georgexar/georgexar/README.md

 ## 💬 Quote I Live By

-> "Code is like humor.
-When you have to explain it, it’s bad." – Cory House
+> "The only way to do great work is to love what you do." – Steve Jobs

 ---